-Our vision describes our destination: the Village of Gurnee in 2020.
+Our Vision describes our destination: the Village of Gurnee in 2020.
 Vision statements help to illustrate the physical and social characteristics most important in the future community landscape.
+The key stakeholders of the community-including residents, businesses, youth, and governing agencies-painted a picture of the future.